gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ```
 {: class="no-copy"}

-### The name of the macro used in the include guard should have the same name as the file (excluding the extension) followed by the suffix “`_H`”
+### The name of the macro used in the include guard should have the same name as the file (excluding the extension) followed by the suffix "`_H`"

 This avoids clashing with other names.